American Express credit card offers

 This no-annual-fee Citi card offers 2X ThankYou® points at supermarkets and gas stations for the first $6,000 per year and then 1X points thereafter.
 Plus, earn 1X points on all other purchases.
 On the other hand, the Blue Cash Preferred® Card from American Express, awards 6% back on select U.S. streaming subscriptions and on up to $6,000 spent annually at U.S. supermarkets, 3% back on transit purchases and at U.S. gas stations, and 1% back on everything else.

-All that said, the Blue Cash Preferred® Card from American Express has a $95 annual fee which can add up from year to year.
-It does offer a slightly more valuable bonus of a $250 bonus statement credit after you spend $1,000 in the first three months of account membership.
+All that said, the Blue Cash Preferred® Card from American Express has a $0 introductory annual fee for one year, then $95 annual fee (offer expires 12/10/20) which can add up from year to year.
+It does offer a slightly more valuable limited time bonus in the form of a $300 statement credit after you spend $3,000 in the first six months of account membership (offer expires 12/10/20).
 With the Citi Rewards+℠ Card, you can earn 15,000 bonus points after you spend $1,000 in purchases with your card within 3 months of account opening worth $150 in gift cards at thankyou.com.

 Both the Chase Sapphire Reserve® and the The Platinum Card® from American Express cards are considered premium cards for users who spend frequently and don't mind paying a large annual fee.
 The Chase Sapphire Reserve® has a $550 annual fee.
 New cardholders can earn 50,000 bonus points after you spend $4,000 on purchases within the first three months of opening an account.
 You can earn 3X points for each dollar you spend on travel (after earning the $300 annual travel reimbursement) and dining purchases and 1X point per dollar on all other purchases.
 It also comes with benefits such as a $100 application fee credit for Global Entry or TSAPre✓™ every four years, a $300 annual travel reimbursement statement credit and access to 1,000+ airport lounges worldwide after a one-time enrollment in Priority Pass Select.

 The Platinum Card® from American Express also has a $550 annual fee.
-You can earn a bonus of 60,000 Membership Rewards® points after you use your new card to make $5,000 in purchases in your first three months.
-It also awards 5X Membership Rewards® points for flights booked directly with airlines or through American Express Travel, and on prepaid hotels booked on amextravel.com, and 1X point per dollar on all other purchases.
+You can earn a bonus of 75,000 Membership Rewards® points after you use your new card to make $5,000 in purchases in your first six months.
+It also awards 5X Membership Rewards® points for flights booked directly with airlines or through American Express Travel (starting Jan.
+1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year), and on prepaid hotels booked on amextravel.com, and 1X point per dollar on all other purchases.
+Plus, earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.

 The biggest differences between the two cards are in the rewards you earn for your spending and some of the card and travel benefits you get with each card.
 For the most part, you'll just need to run the numbers to determine if you can get enough use out of either card to more than offset the annual fees.